tgnemecek/core-website/src/collections/pages/leading.md

     Why face leadership challenges alone? **Partner** with our **Holistic Leadership** experts to shed new light on old problems, get diagnostic tools that reveal where you and your organization are in-balance versus out-of-balance.
-And then we will provide you with **pragmatic tools** so you can create a whole new level of healthy Balance, Ease and Success for yourself, your teams & business.
+And then we will provide **pragmatic tools** so you can create a whole new level of healthy Balance, Ease and Success for yourself, your teams & business.

     > **For Free:**